simonduq/simonduq.github.io/_profiles/somepattern-50s.md

 ---
-title: collect-4s
+title: somepattern-50s
-name: Data collection, 4s
+name: A given pattern, 50s
 description: >
   This is a *markdown* description of the profile.
   Multiple lines are allowed, and so are:
     * Item lists
     * And basically any other markdown stuff.
 input-parameters:
-  traffic-pattern: Data collection
+  traffic-pattern: Some pattern (space domain)
-  traffic-period: 4s
+  traffic-period: 50s
-  traffic-payload: 8B
+  traffic-payload: 4B
 observed-metrics: []
-output-metrics: [ e2e-pdr, e2e-latency, power ]
+output-metrics: [ e2e-pdr, e2e-latency, power, channel-utilization ]
 ---

 {% include profile.md %}